 Area Standard Mark States clearly how much of work their own Fail if not majority.
-Background to the issue Clear description of the issue that is being addressed and its implications 15 Aims and objectives Clear definition of aims and objectives, which are realistic and timely.
-5 Clear and structured assessment and action plan Include evidence that relevant alternatives have been considered.
+Clear description of the issue that is being addressed and its implications 15 Aims and objectives Clear definition of aims and objectives, which are realistic and timely.
+5 Include evidence that relevant alternatives have been considered.
 20 Analysis and interpretation Details of analysis must be given, with valid interpretation of results.
 20 Discussion of quality management Should demonstrate detailed, clinically appropriate and critical review of relevant internal QC and external quality assurance procedures.
 20 Identification and implementation of any changes required Details must be given of any actions required and if implemented.
 20